chg-training/chg-training-resources/docs/sequence_data_analysis/building_an_ngs_pipeline/tips_and_tricks.md

 **Phew!**

-If all this seemed like a lot of work - note it has made the rest of the pipeline easier too.
+If all this seemed like a lot of work - it was.

-Because some of the other steps (like alignment) are also easier to write using the re-named fastq files.
+(But note it has made the rest of the pipeline easier because you can use the re-named fastq files as input to other rules, too - such as the step that aligns reads.)

 [Go back to the tips and tricks](#tips-and-tricks).